 As a Dutch, I’m often teased about the strong relationship I am supposed to have with cheese.
-And although it is true that, as a kid, I ate at least one cheese sandwich each day.
-But are one or two slices a day really that much?
-Well, no. Not after I witnessed the use of (feta) cheese in Greece.
+And although it is true that, as a kid, I ate at least one cheese sandwich each day, I believe we Dutch are not the main European cheese eaters.
+We might eat an average of two to three slices every day, but is this really that much?
+Well, I would say no. Not after I witnessed the use of (Feta) cheese in Greece.

 Cheese in Greece